Burmese Community Canada.

 (between Colorado Blvd and Walnut St)

-event has moved to the corner of La Tierra St. and Sierra Madre Blvd which is not too far from the original location.
+UPDATE - Due to technical difficulties, our meeting point for the Rose Parade Day event has moved to the corner of La Tierra St. and Sierra Madre Blvd which is not too far from the original location.
 We apologize for any inconvenience this may have caused you.
 Please feel free to contact us if you need further info.

 Contact: